So Much More Than a Soup Kitchen: Meet Minnesota Central Kitchen

 For Blanca, who works full-time as a medical assistant, she’d have to cut critical bills and essential expenses without the pantry.
 “It’s feeding my family.
 It’s keeping us healthy.”

 That’s exactly what Minnesota Central Kitchen does; keeps families fed and healthy.
-Since it launched in response to the COVID-19 pandemic one year ago, Minnesota Central Kitchen has prepared and distributed more than 1.3 million individually prepared meals to the community.
+Since it launched in response to the COVID-19 pandemic in March 2020, Minnesota Central Kitchen—now a permanent program of Second Harvest Heartland—has prepared and distributed about two million individually prepared meals to the community.
 To families just like Yarley’s.
-And the need has never been greater.
+And the need continues this holiday season.

 Today’s hunger crisis